-Name of Witness: GEMS Employee ID # or Student ID #:
+Name of Witness: GEMS Employ ee ID # or Student ID #:

-Job Title or Graduating Class Year:
+Job Title or Graduatin ng Class Year:

 Campus Address: Phone #:

-Role at time of accident:
+Role at time of acciden nt:

-Name of Student Involved in Accident:
+Name of Student Invo olved in Accident:

 Date of Accident: Time of Accident:

 Accident Location: Is it a laboratory? □Yes □No

-Treatment: □None □First Aid □ Medical Treatment □ ☐ First Aid and Medical Treatment
+Treatment: □None □First Aid □ Medical Treatment ☐ First Aid and Medical Treatment

 If applicable:

-What type of first aid and/or medical treatment was pro- ovided?
+, - - rovided?

+vided?

-Where was the first aid and/or medical treatment provide Name of course in which accident occurred: ded?
+Name of course in wh ich accident occurred:

-Course Director (faculty name):
+Course Director (facu lty name):

 Describe the accident and how it occurred:

-If applicable, describe the injury and part of body affected (for extended to this accident: xample, sprain, cut, burn, right, left, arm, leg)
+If applicable, describe related to this acciden , , - example, sprain, cut, burn, right, left, arm, leg)

-Perceived cause of the accident:
+Perceived cause of the e accident:

 Signature: Date: